Radiation Reaction effects on Coherent Emission in Relativistic Magnetized Shocks

-In the former stage, electrons moving in the $-\hat{\textit{x}}$ direction collide with the precursor wave field propagating in the $+\hat{\textit{x}}$ direction, leading to collective oscillations.
-When the RR module is turned off, these oscillations cause only slight fluctuations in the electron momentum and energy, as shown in Fig. 1 (a-c).
-However, after activating the RR effect, these oscillations induce significant radiation damping, leading to a rapid decay in the electrons' longitudinal momentum $p_{x}$ and energy until the RR effect cannot be triggered, as depicted in Fig. 1 (d-f).
+The simulation demonstrated that the RR effect manifests in two stages: counter-propagation with the precursor wave upstream, and coherent gyration at the shock front.
+In the former stage, electrons/positrons moving in the $-\hat{\textit{x}}$ direction collide with the precursor wave field, leading to collective oscillations.
+When the RR module is turned off, these oscillations cause only slight fluctuations in the momentum and energy, as shown in Fig. 1(a-c).
+However, after activating the RR effect, these oscillations induce significant radiation damping, leading to a rapid decay in the longitudinal momentum $\gamma\beta_{x}$ and energy until the RR effect cannot be triggered, as depicted in Fig. 1(d-f).

-In the latter stage, the electron flow encounters the shock and undergoes coherent gyration at the shock front.
-When the RR module is deactivated, the electron flow thermalizes after completing one cycle of coherent gyration, and then transitions into the downstream region (see in Fig. 1(c)).
-It is consistent with the $p_{x}-p_{y}$ momentum distribution illustrated in Fig. 2(c).
+In the latter stage, the injected flow encounters the shock and undergoes coherent gyration at the shock front.
+When the RR module is deactivated, the electron/positron flow thermalizes after completing one cycle of coherent gyration, and then transitions into the downstream region, as shown in Fig. 1(a-c).
+It is consistent with the $\gamma\beta_{x}-\gamma\beta_{y}$ distribution illustrated in Fig. 2(c).
 When the RR module is switched on, the energy damping induced by RR reduces the electron momentum significantly and shortens the electron cyclotron period $T \sim 2\pi\gamma m_{e}c/eB_{0}$.
-This allows the electrons to execute multiple coherent gyrations at the shock front prior to downstream entry, as shown in Fig. 1(g).
-During this process, the radial momentum continuously decreases under the radiation damping, producing a momentum trajectory in the $p_{x}-p_{y}$ plane that exhibits a distinctive snail-shell pattern, as illustrated in Fig. 2(d).
+This allows the electrons to execute multiple coherent gyrations at the shock front prior to downstream entry, as shown in Fig. 1(d-f).
+During this process, the radial momentum continuously decreases under the radiation damping, producing a distinctive snail-shell pattern in the momentum trajectory, as illustrated in Fig. 2(d).
+It should be noted that the number of coherent gyrations at the shock front is not constant after the RR effect is triggered.
+However, it generally increases with the strength of the RR effect.